 Regarding the color scheme, it was designed by a mixed team, with members from both countries, and the aim was to provide a new unmistakable identity.
 On the tail of the Air Serbia aircraft will be the coat of arms and the state colors of Serbia.

 Jat Airways is the sixth airline to invest in Etihad Airways after: Airberlin (29.21%), Air Seychelles (40%), Virgin Australia (10.5%), Aer Lingus (2.99%) and Jet Airways (24%).

-Regarding the route Belgrade - Bucharest, there is still not much information, but I do not think it will be opened before 2014.
-I think it will be a competitor for TAROM, and the flights will not be operated under codeshare.
-Greater competition, lower ticket prices and new travel opportunities :).
+Regarding the Belgrade - Bucharest route, there is still not much information, but I don't think it will be open before 2014.
+I think it will be a competitor for TAROM, and the flights will not be operated in codeshare mode.
+Greater competition, lower ticket prices and new opportunities to travel :).